image source: Earth from Apollo 15.jpg – Wikimedia Commons

 - Eradicating grains to exclusively grow vegetables and fruits translates into substantially less fresh water needed to irrigate plant fields.

-- A whole foods approach devoid of grains (and most) dairy products definitely minimises that negative impact we have on nature.
+- A whole foods approach devoid of grains (and most) dairy products definitely minimizes that negative impact we have on nature.

-- Because you’re lean (like a lot of paleotarians I know), you ‘re more likely to use less resources.
+- Because you’re lean (like a lot of paleotarians I know), you ‘re more likely to use fewer resources.

 - As a paleotarian, you might even practice the art of intermittent fasting (as I do); you might go 16 to twenty hours without a single morsel of chow.
 You end up eating 1-2 meals per day as opposed to the three square meals and two snacks the average person would eat.

-- Because you understand how nutritious offals are, you consume its marrow, organs and blood.
+- Because you understand how nutritious offals are, you consume its marrow, organs, and blood.
 You end up consuming more of the animal–which is something we touched on in We Love Paleo.
-Doing so, obviously translates in less waste and a lesser number of animals being killed year in year out.
+Doing so, obviously translates into less waste and a lesser number of animals being killed year in year out.

 https://www.wilderness.org.au/impacts-land-clearing http://www.marksdailyapple.com/leptin https://chriskresser.com/b12-deficiency-a-silent-epidemic-with-serious-consequences https://www.ncbi.nlm.nih.gov/pubmed/26750191 https://www.ncbi.nlm.nih.gov/pubmed/26750191